Decision making and processing

 preparatory bodies, such as the programme council or a working

 group.
-Led by Vice Rector, includes Rector, local union
+Led by Head of department, includes local union

 representatives, equal access and work environment representatives.